Generating Smooth Connections in 3D Mesh Models of Brain Arteries

 “Sweeping” a contour along path

-Consequently, the second approach would be not only to translate the contour into path points but also to take its orientation into account.
-The orientation could be calculated as follows: for each point on the path (except the first point where the orientation of the contour is known), we take the vector tangent to the curve at this point and the corresponding vector from the previous point.
+Straight lines are easy, but for curves, we need more than just location.
+In other words, we have to consider the orientation of the curve at each point.
+To achieve this, for each point (except the first with known orientation), calculate the tangent vector and the vector to the previous point.
+This captures orientation along the curve.
 Then, we calculate the angle between these two vectors and the cross product of these vectors in order to get a vector perpendicular to them.
 This way we have all the rotations between the consecutive points in axis-angle representation.
 Having all this information, we can use e.g. Rodrigues’ formula to rotate the contour’s vertices at each path point sequentially.
-This solution worked almost as required, but with a single reservation as the problem was that at each point on the path the starting state was the rotation from the previous point and for long paths with many curvatures and many points, the numerical errors accumulated and the orientation at the final point would sometimes not be exactly perpendicular to the tangent vector.
+This solution was almost perfect, but with one hitch.
+The issue?
+We started each point’s rotation from the previous one.
+For long, curvy paths, this caused errors to build up.
+As a result, the final point’s orientation sometimes wasn’t perfectly perpendicular to the tangent vector.

 Figure 4.
 Bases along the connection spline points